microsoft/DLWorkspace/docs/deployment/Azure/cloud_init_readme.md

 After reconfiguration, you may use below commands to finish the new deployment of several nodes to the existing cluster:

-if you are adding NFS node, need to run these lines in advance:
+NFS/Lustre etc doesn't have common cloudinit script, because private IP, fileshares configuration etc. varies from instance to instance.
+So if you are adding NFS/Lustre node. you need to run these lines in advance:

 ```
 ./cloud_init_deploy.py render